camel-cdr/rvv-bench/README.md

 ### Enable user level performance counter access

-If you want to run the benchmarks on real hardware, and are on linux kernel version <v6.5-rc1, then you may need to add the `-DENABLE_RDCYCLE_HACK` define, to allow the benchmarks to access the performance counters.
+If you want to run the benchmarks on real hardware and are on linux kernel version version v6.5-rc1 or newer enable the `sysctl` `perf_user_access` (see [this article](https://lwn.net/Articles/939436/)), to allow the benchmarks to access the performance counters directly.

-On newer kernels, version >=v6.5-rc1, enable the `sysctl` `perf_user_access`, see [this article](https://lwn.net/Articles/939436/).
+On older kernel versions, you may need to add the `-DENABLE_RDCYCLE_HACK` define to attempt to gain user space access via the `perf_event_open` syscall.

+If that doesn't work, another option is to build the kernel without the PMU enabled by disabeling `CONFIG_RISCV_PMU`.

 ### Running benchmarks ([./bench/](./bench/))